 “Our goal this year is for our KW family to serve their communities in the safest way possible,” says KWRI VP of Operations Ellen Curtis.
 “This is a challenging time for everyone in our ecosystem, so taking a day to look up, look out to our communities, and serve, is the number one thing we need to do to recharge and renew our own batteries so that we can serve each other, our teams, and our communities at a higher level.
 This will surely be a RED Day to remember!”

 Scroll through to see how our associates gave back to their cities and towns all around the world on this special day.

 Keller Williams’ New York Region

-Keller Williams’ New York region had a busy RED Day filled with creative initiatives that gave back to their communities, and even tapping KWRI’s Josh Team and Jason Abrams for help.
-In a RED Day Zoomathon, Team interviewed the NY Yankees’ general manager Brian Cashman and Abrams interviewed pitcher Mariano Rivera.
+Keller Williams’ New York region had a busy RED Day filled with creative initiatives that gave back to their communities.
+In a RED Day Zoomathon, the KWRI team interviewed the NY Yankees’ general manager Brian Cashman and pitcher Mariano Rivera.
 The interviews raised more than $50,000 for charities such as KW Cares, The Safe Center LI, Spectrum Designs Foundation, Helping Hand Rescue Mission, and the American Red Cross.

 Collectively, the region’s 43 market centers raised more than $187,500, and many of their campaigns are still in motion.
 One market center assembled more than 25,000 face shields, sewed 750 face masks, and wrote 700 handwritten notes of encouragement to frontline workers and patients.